• Skip to primary navigation

 Having a Digital Executor in Your Will is More Important Than Ever

 The 21st century has brought us the “internet of things,” Skype, Bluetooth, and a connection between our lives and technology like we’ve never seen before.
-With everyone uploading their lives onto the internet, there is a vast nexus of personal online data being built every second of the day.
-Each person, whether they are aware of it or not, are constantly creating this so called “digital estate,” and this often includes very sensitive data that can easily be taken advantage of by thieves and hackers even after one’s death.
+With everyone uploading their lives onto the internet, a vast nexus of personal online data is being built every second of the day.
+Whether they are aware of it or not, each person is constantly creating this so-called “digital estate,” which often includes sensitive data that can easily be taken advantage of by hackers even after death.

 The creation of our digital estate is just another aspect of our lives we need to be more aware of, learn to organize, and learn to secure.
 If something happened to you tomorrow, what would happen to all of your information?
-It’s for this reason we need to start thinking about who would manage our digital assets after our death.
+For this reason, we need to start thinking about who would manage our digital assets after our death.

 Digital Executor: The Ally You Didn’t Know You Needed

-One of the best ways of organizing your digital estate and keeping your digital assets secure after your death is to name a Digital Executor.
-This individual does not replace the Executor, the one granted the power and authority to wind up your affairs and wishes stated by you when you create a Last Will and Testament.
+One of the best ways of organizing your digital estate and securing your digital assets after your death is to name a Digital Executor.
+This individual does not replace the Executor; the one granted the power and authority to wind up your affairs and wishes stated by you when you create a Last Will and Testament.
 The Digital Executor, on the other hand, can act as a complementary agent and work alongside the Executor.

-There are some states that legally recognize a Digital Executor while other states do not.
-It’s important to check your state laws for digital estate planning to determine what legislation has been passed and talk to a licensed attorney in your state if you have any questions.
+Some states legally recognize a Digital Executor, while other states do not.
+It’s essential to check your state laws for digital estate planning to determine what legislation has been passed.
+Talk to a licensed attorney in your state if you have any questions.

 The Duties of a Digital Executor: